HVAC Emergency Calls at 2 AM: How AI Dispatch Actually Works

 Seasonal Demand Handling

-HVAC call volume is wildly seasonal.
-The first cold snap or heat wave can 3x your normal call volume overnight.
-An AI receptionist handles this effortlessly — it doesn't get overwhelmed, doesn't put callers on hold, and doesn't call in sick.
+HVAC contact volume is wildly seasonal.
+The first cold snap or heat wave can 3x your normal volume overnight.
+An AI-first platform handles this effortlessly — it doesn't get overwhelmed, doesn't put callers on hold, doesn't leave texts unanswered, and doesn't call in sick.

 During peak season, your human team focuses on the jobs.
-AI handles the phones.
+AI handles the phones, texts, chats, and inbox — and routes the calls that genuinely need a person straight to your on-call staff with full context.